 A fascinating observation about Fe-based SC is a phase diagram that involves various degrees of freedom and symmetries.
-[16, 26, 27] Understanding the interplay between spins, orbitals and lattices is at the heart of unraveling the origin of SC [42-44] and other intertwined orders [45, 46].
-For instance, it is suggested that SC is mediated by magnetic fluctuations, which are intensified with a scenario of two-pocket Fermi surface (FS) [47, 48].
+[16, 26, 27] Understanding the interplay between spins, orbitals and lattices is at the heart of unraveling the origin of SC [40-42] and other intertwined orders [43, 44].
+For instance, it is suggested that SC is mediated by magnetic fluctuations, which are intensified with a scenario of two-pocket Fermi surface (FS) [45, 46].
 Thus, it is interesting to examine the FS and nesting vectors of 1144-phase Ru-phosphides and compare them with 122-phase or 1144-phase Fe-arsenide.

-Generally speaking, the two-pocket features include: hole-pockets near $\Gamma$ and electron-pockets near corner M in B.Z.
+Generally speaking, the two-pocket features include: hole-pockets near Γ and electron-pockets near corner Min B.Z.
 (Fig. 5).
-The FS pocket is cylinder-like along $k_z$ owing to the weakening band dispersion along the zaxis (Sec.
-6 of SI [39]).
+The FS pocket is cylinder-like along k_z owing to the weakening band dispersion along the zaxis (Sec.
+6 of SI [37]).
 That is, introducing heterocations impacts the FS similarly as reducing the dimension, although the periodicity along the z-axis remains intact.
-Thus, the FS could be characterized by $k_z=0$ plane (Fig. 5), and two-dimensional simplification for FS [49] seems plausible for the 1144-phase.
+Thus, the FS could be characterized by $k_z=0$ plane (Fig. 5), and two-dimensional simplification for FS [47] seems plausible for the 1144-phase.
 On the other hand, the FS of LaRu2P2 strays away from the cylinder shape.
 This system exhibits isotropic superconductivity with $T_c \sim 4.1$ K, which could be understood with phonon mediation, evidenced by a consistent e-phonon coupling strength and large density of carriers at Fermi level.
-[50, 51].
+[48, 49].
+The lack of magnetic moments for Ru [48] implies a different mechanism from its Fe-As counterparts.
+[12, 13].